Blaisorblade/pdbp.github.io/index.md

   private type `=>T` = Kleisli[T]

-  private[pdbp] override lazy val binaryTransformation: `=>FC` `~B~>` `=>T` = unaryTransformation
+  private[pdbp] override lazy val binaryTransformation: `=>FC` `~B~>` `=>T` =
+    unaryTransformation

 }
 ```

-Computations in general and `implicit object`'s that are language level meanings of computations (and corresponding language level meanings of kleisli programs) in particular can be given a library level meaning using a natural unary type constructor transformation `unaryTransformation`, which also gives a library level meaning, `meaning` to the corresponding kleisli programs.
+Computations (and corresponding kleisli programs) in general and meanings of computations (and corresponding meanings of kleisli programs) in particular can be given a library level meaning using a natural unary type constructor transformation `unaryTransformation`, which also gives a library level meaning, `meaning` to the corresponding kleisli programs.

 ### **Describing `activeMeaningOfActive`**